Melodija/CV/README.md

 - Also, hardcore rocking out to piano music as if I'm listening to something else.
 - DIY - just generally seeing what I'm able to make myself whether it's beauty products, things around the home or clothing.
 It poses an interesting challenge.
 - Skiing - 10 years worth of snow and ice.
+- Raspberry Pi Projects - so far I have created a VPN and a game emulator.